secretstartups/handbook/content/handbook/sales/commercial/_index.md

     - Is this opportunity Red or Green?
     - Why do anything at all?
     - Why GitLab?
     - Why now?
-(Is there a time-driven reason this opportunity will close within a specific time time frame)
+(Is there a time-driven reason this opportunity will close within a specific time frame)
     - What level is your closest relationship with?
     - How can they help you:
         - Get accurate information on the ideal time for the customer to buy GitLab?